clavesi/vulkan-engine/README.md

 If `slangc` is not found, the `shaders/` directory is copied as-is — you'll need to pre-compile your shaders manually in that case.

+### Textures

+The `textures/` directory is copied next to the executable at build time.
+Loaded at runtime via `stb_image`.
+Drop in any JPG/PNG named `texture.jpg` to swap the displayed texture.

 ### Running

 ```sh
 ./build/vulkan_tutorial_app
 ```

-The executable expects `shaders/` to be adjacent to it (the CMake post-build step handles this).
+The executable expects `shaders/` and `textures/` to be adjacent to it (the CMake post-build steps handle this).

 ## Vulkan-Hpp Notes